University of Neuchâtel: Faculties

-The Faculty of Economics has around 700 students and is the best faculty of the university.
+The Faculty of Economics has around 700 students.
 It offers a master's degree programs in many different fields: Financial Analysis, International Business Development, Public Economics, Public Politics and Management, Psychology of Labor and Organizations, Statistics, and Information Systems.
 Unique within Switzerland is the Academy of Journalism and Media: an integrated master's program, designed with professionals from the sector, focusing on the new needs of enterprise in the media world.
 The Bachelor in economics was evaluated as the best bachelor in Switzerland in front of the HSG.